Uninett/nav-argus-glue/README.md

 How it works
 ============

-`navargus` acts as an export script in the NAV event engine.
+`navargus` acts as an export script for the NAV event engine.
 It accepts stacked, JSON-serialized alert objects on its STDIN.
 The event engine will feed `navargus` a continuous stream of NAV alerts as they are generated. `navargus` uses these alerts to either create new incidents in